prathamdmehta/django-blog/README.md

 # Django Blog Website

 This repository contains the source code for a full‑featured blog website built with Django.
-It was developed while following the “Django Blogging System” premium course by Tech With Rathan, and then customized and extended as part of a personal learning project.

 ![Blog UI](UI.png)